apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mexican peso, stocks tumble on fears of ruling coalition super-majority in Congress**
+**Ben Affleck and Jennifer Lopez Tackle Breakup Rumors With PDA Outing**

-You can read more about it [here](https://www.reuters.com/markets/currencies/mexico-peso-drops-nearly-3-sheinbaum-landslide-raises-reform-worry-2024-06-03/).
+You can read more about it [here](https://www.eonline.com/news/1402875/ben-affleck-and-jennifer-lopez-tackle-breakup-rumors-with-pda-outing).

 ## Requirements
 - Python 3.8